Lightstreamer/Lightstreamer-example-HelloWorld-adapter-dotnet/README.md

 </adapters_conf>
 ```

-### Final Notes

-The full API references for the languages covered in this tutorial are available from [.NET API reference for Adapters](http://www.lightstreamer.com/docs/adapter_dotnet_api/index.html)

 ## Install
 If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.